Vicente Martín Rodríguez

 Vicente Martín Rodríguez (born January 22, 1985) is an Argentine professional boxer.

 Professional career

 He stepped it up a level in 2008 and was soundly beaten by Australian William Kickett by a lopsided 10 round unanimous decision loss.

-He faced unbeaten junior lightweight contender Adrien Broner, as part of an HBO tripleheader to be headlined by Saul Alvarez vs. Kermit Cintron on Nov.
+He faced unbeaten junior lightweight contender Adrien Broner, as part of an HBO tripleheader to be headlined by Canelo Álvarez vs. Kermit Cintrón on Nov.
 26. He lost by knockout of the third round.